Peru flag

-Postal codes for Inambari range from 17500 to 17501 in Madre de Dios, Tambopata, Peru.
-The table below lists ZIP codes and postcodes for places within Inambari.
+Postal Codes (Códigos postales) for Inambari range from 17500 to 17501 in Tambopata, Madre de Dios, Peru.
+To find exact Postal Codes and postcodes within Inambari, choose from the districts below.

 Postal Codes for Places in Inambari